Vanadium might act like insulin or help to increase the effects of insulin.

 People use vanadium for preventing vanadium deficiency.
 It is also used for prediabetes, diabetes, athletic performance, cancer, and many other purposes, but there is no good scientific evidence to support these uses.

 Likely Effective for

-- Preventing vanadium deficiency, a condition in which the body doesn't have enough vanadium.
+- Vanadium deficiency.
+Taking vanadium by mouth prevents vanadium deficiency, a condition in which the body doesn't have enough vanadium.

-Kidney problems: There is developing evidence that vanadium might harm the kidneys.
+Kidney problems: Vanadium might harm the kidneys.
 If you have kidney disease, don't use vanadium supplements.

 Be cautious with this combination

 As medicine, there isn't enough reliable information to know what an appropriate dose of vanadium might be.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult a healthcare professional before using.

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.